tanvirfau/HR-Employee-Report/README.md

 - **Tenure by Department**: The average tenure across departments is around **8 years**, with **Legal** and **Auditing** having the longest tenure and **Sales**, **Services**, and **Marketing** having the shortest.

 ## Limitations:
-**Negative Ages**: Some records had negative ages and were excluded (967 records).
+**Negative Ages:** Some records had negative ages and were excluded (967 records).
 Only ages 18 and above were considered.

 **Future Term Dates:** Some termination dates were far in the future and excluded from analysis (1599 records).
 Only dates up to the current date were used.